pw598/pw598.github.io/_posts/2025-07-12-A-Visual-Understanding-of-Latent-Dirichlet-Analysis.md

 - The $ n $ trials correspond to the total number of words in a document.
 - The counts $x_1, x_2, \ldots, x_k$ represent the number of times each word appears in the document.

 With a Binomial, representing two discrete potential outcomes, we can describe the probability of both outcomes (as knowing one determines the other) using the Beta distribution, dubbed the 'distribution of probabilities' because of its range of $0$ to $1$.
-You can visit <a href="https://pw598.github.io/probability/2024/12/04/Probability-Distributions-I-Discrete-Distributions.html">this article</a> for further detail on the Binomial, and <a href="https://pw598.github.io/probability/2024/12/09/Probability-Distributions-II-Continuous-Distributions-I.html">this article</a> for further detail on the Beta.
+You can visit <a href="https://pw598.github.io/probability/2024/12/04/Probability-Distributions-I-Discrete-Distributions.html" target="_blank">this article</a> for further detail on the Binomial, and <a href="https://pw598.github.io/probability/202 4/12/09/Probability-Distributions-II-Continuous-Distributions-I.html" target="_blank">this article</a> for further detail on the Beta.

 Just as the Multinomial generalizes the Binomial to occurrences of multiple categories, the Dirichlet is a continuous distribution that generalizes the Beta to probabilities of multiple categories.
 Therefore, the Dirichlet serves as a prior (a conjugate prior) to the Multinomial.
 The parameters of the Dirichlet are a vector $\mathbf{\alpha} = [\alpha_1, \alpha_2, \ldots, \alpha_k]$ of concentration parameters, with each element corresponding to a discrete category of a Multinomial.